Affordable Housing

 Why We Are Exploring Affordable Housing

-Many church leaders across the US and here in Virginia are exploring how their property might be transformed from being under-utilized to being fruitful while simultaneously impacting their community for good.
-If this possibility sparks your interest, we hope that you will join us as we listen for God's voice, direction, and guidance together.
 Watch the brief video below to learn more about the needs in our community and the ways we might address them together.
-Also, we would like to reassure our neighbors that we are actively listening to their concerns and looking forward to working together with the community to address them.
+Also, we would like to reassure our neighbors that we are actively listening to their concerns and are looking forward to working together to address them.
+Please read the FAQs below for more information plus sign up to receive email updates.

 Production by Chris Lane Video | Copyright 2025 COFUMC